 I’d say at a bare minimum your kid needs to be 8+ and an easygoing traveler who is used to going on short hikes and swims.
 Any younger than that and I think your kid would struggle.

 Be aware that trips are dependent on weather!

-The whole cave system is susceptible to flooding so if there is any hint of bad weather the tour will be canceled for everyone’s safety.
+The cave system is susceptible to flooding in extreme conditions (like hurricanes and tropical storms), but still, if there is any hint of bad weather, your ATM cave tour will be canceled for everyone’s safety.

 As a result I recommend booking it for earlier on in your trip so that you can reschedule if necessary!

 Finally, tours run every day of the year and are run by the same tour guides every day, as very few people own these licenses.

 As a result, most guides work 7 days a week basically all year long!